Bushpig: Diet and relation to humans

-Bushpigs are very aggressive and extremely powerful, and can knock someone over, thus they should be feared.
-In one case a game scout was forced to spend three days in a tree.
+Bushpigs are very aggressive and extremely powerful.
+In one case a game scout was forced to spend three days in a tree avoiding a stalking bushpig.
 Wounded bushpig are very dangerous; their spoor should not be followed alone.
 They are fast, and can swim well.

-Bushpig will range up to 4km from their hide in a night to feed.
-A 1990 study in the Cape found an average daily movements of 3km, with an amplitude of 0.7 to 5.8km.
+Bushpig will range up to 4 km from their hide in a night to feed.
+A 1990 study in the Cape found an average daily movements of 3 km, with an amplitude of 0.7 to 5.8 km.
 They are omnivorous and their diet can include roots, crops, succulent plants, water sedges, rotten wood, insects, small reptiles, eggs, nestlings and carrion.
 Tubers, bulbs and fruit are the most important food.
-Eggs and nestlings are also a favourite.
+Eggs and nestlings are also a favorite.
 Both fresh and very rotten carrion is eaten.
 Small young antelope are stalked and consumed.
 A behaviour observed in Uganda is to follow a troop of monkeys or baboons in the trees above to feed on the falling fruit and peels.
 During droughts high mortalities have occurred in South Africa.
 In South Africa, 40% of the diet was tubers and other underground plant parts, 30% was herbage, 13% fruit, 9% animal matter and 8% fungi.

 It is known for destructive grubbing, uprooting shrubs and scattering them around, unearthing all root crops, feeding on only a few, and trampling the rest.
 Favourite crops are pô-pô, sugarcane, bananas and maize.
 It cuts down such taller plants at their base to reach the fruit.
 Other favourite agricultural crops are beans, peas, groundnuts, sweet potatoes, pumpkin, potatoes, carrots, pineapple, spanspek, watermelon, nuts, alfalfa, and green pasture.
 Chicken pens are often destroyed and raided.
 There are also a few incidents of bushpig breaking into domestic pig paddocks to kill and eat both the sows and the young piglets.